SELECTION OF QUESTIONS AND ANSWERS

 According to traditional Chinese medical philosophy, your emotional problem is due to the weakening of your kidney system as a result of the attacks which caused fear.
 There are a few effective ways to overcome your poblem.

 You can see a good acupuncturist or a good herbalist.
 I would emphasize that the acupuncturist or herbalist must be good.
-By manipulating your vital points or prescribing appropriate herbs, they can help to strengthen your kidney system can overcome your problem.
+By manipulating your vital points or prescribing appropriate herbs, they can strengthen your kidney system and overcome your problem.

 You can also learn chi kung from a genuine chi kung master.
 Make sure that it is chi kung and not merely gentle physical exercise.
 The crucial difference is that practicing chi kung generates an energy flow which can strengthen your kidney system, whereas practicing gentle physical exercise does not have this benefit.

 As a poor alternative, you can practice the two exercises, "Nourishing Kidneys" and "Pushing Mountains", from my books.
 It is a "poor" alternative not because the exercises are not good -- in fact they are excellent in helping you to overcome your problem -- but because as you learn from my books and not from me or our certified instructors personally, you are likely to practice them as gentle physical exercise instead of as chi kung.
 If you can follow my instructions in my books and practice them as chi kung, you would be able to overcome your emotional problem.

 There is another effective and interesting way to overcome your problem.
 If someone or you yourself can make yourself very angry, you can overcome your emotional problem.
 This is applying the principle of "five elementary processes", which was used by some famous Chinese physicians in the past.